|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 decide whether it is possible to change the situation that provoked them.

-summary ask yourself, "Do I need to increase the frequencies of my body scans
+summary ask yourself, "Do I need to increase the frequency of my body scans

 regarding my non-verbal messages?"
 Since body language can convey conflicting